languagetool-org/languagetool/languagetool-language-modules/en/src/main/resources/org/languagetool/resource/en/agid-readme.txt

 and explanation it means that both inflections were found and the script was not sure which one to use.

-Sometimes the inflected form to use depends on the meaning of the word.
-If this is the case the two entries will have different explanations.
+Sometimes, the inflected form to use depends on the meaning of the word.
+If this is the case, then the two entries will have different explanations.
 If the distinction can be made in a few words it is given with underscores (_) replacing spaces.
 Otherwise the two entries will have different distinguishing numbers.

-A < after a word means that there is a good change that this is an inflected form of the word, a ~ after a word means that there is a slight chance.
+A < after a word means that there is a good change that this is an inflected form of the word.
+A ~ after a word means that there is a slight chance.
 A ! after a word indicates that the word is likely an inflections of a similar word (generally one ending in e) and not the current word.
 A ? after a word means that the word was not in the